TheMathManiac/Instagram-Data-Cleaner/README.md

 ## What Is The Instagram-Data-Cleaner Project?

-* Extract relevant instagram accounts from raw, unfiltered CSV files, add them to an ever-growing database, and import this database into Salesforce
+* Extract relevant instagram accounts from raw, unfiltered CSV files, add them to a dynamic database, and import this database into Salesforce

 ## The Goal Of The Project?